 Capstone course providing an introduction to the processes and mindsets around innovation and commercialization of science and technology, including entrepreneurship.
 Experiential learning format; teams work to develop and pitch a viable business model for a scientific solution to a real-world problem.
-Complemented by lectures, case studies, and guest presentations.
+Activities will be complemented by lectures, case studies, and guest presentations.